-that we know and love as sume.
+that we know and love a sume.
 The cross-linked polymer traps a lot of water, so slime is wet.
 You can adjust the con-sistency of slime by controlling the ratio of glue to borax and baking soda.
 If you have more glue, the slime will be more liquid (less viscous.)
 If you have more borax or baking soda, the slime will be more solid (more viscous.)

 Slime thickens with force, but breaks when torn.
-Slime is a "shear thickening" fluid sume unkering with force out oreass when torin, sime a state unkering thus, meaning that the more force that is applied to it the thicker (more viscous) it becomes, you drop alime it acts like a solid and bounces, but if you slowly squish slime it acts like a liquid and stretches.
-However, if you tear slime apart it will break abruphy.
-Squishing allows the cross-links to break and re-form, but tearing severs the cross-links between th molecules faster than the connections can re-form.
+Slime is a "shear thickening" fluid sume unkering with note; but oreas wire tont, since a state unkering intu, meaning that the more force that is applied to it the thicker (more viscous) it becomes you drop alime it acts like a solid and bounces, but if you slowly squish slime it acts like a liquid and stretches.
+However, if you tear slime apart it will break abruptly.
+Squishing allows the cross-links to break and re-form, but tearing severs the cross-links between the molecules faster than the connections can re-form.